shayshayunc/VDD-Up-to-8k-resolution/KMDOD/README.md

+### THIS SAMPLE IS INCOMPLETE - Currently a Work in Progress attempt at HDR and 10-bit video support.

 ---
 page_type: sample
 description: "Implements most DDIs that a display-only miniport driver should provide to the Windows Display Driver Model (WDDM)."